Kihumba/private-/Phase-C/Curriculum/14 - Problem Solving & Critical Thinking/README.md

 # Outcome 14 - Problem Solving & Critical Thinking

 ## Skill Description

-The Fellow is able to use generic (when available) or ad hoc methods (when not available) in an orderly manner to find solutions to problems.
+The Fellow is able to use generic methods (when they are available) or ad hoc methods (when generic methods are not available) in an orderly manner to find solutions to problems.
 The Fellow utilizes problem solving processes and sequences to effectively solve complex problems.

 ## Output